Accelerated Health Sciences BS / Physician Assistant MS - East Falls

 The Professional Phase is a continuous 25 months of study and includes the Didactic portion and Clinical portions.
 The Didactic year consists of three semesters of medically-related classroom and laboratory work, with limited clinical experience.
 The BS in Health Sciences in granted after the first semester of the Professional Phase.
 The remaining courses in the Professional Phase are graduate courses.
 Students must successfully complete all Didactic courses before entering the Clinical year.
 The Clinical year consists of extensive clinical experience through ten 5 week rotations at a variety of medical facilities such as hospitals and medical offices.

-Upon completion of the full five-year program, graduates will receive a Master of Science in Physician Assistant Studies, be eligible to sit for the Physician Assistant National Certifying Examination (PANCE) and may participate in the Physician Assistant Program Completion Ceremony in August, as well as the commencement ceremony in May.
+Upon completion of the full five-year program, graduates will receive a Master of Science in Physician Assistant, be eligible to sit for the Physician Assistant National Certifying Examination (PANCE) and may participate in the Physician Assistant Program Completion Ceremony in August, as well as the commencement ceremony in May.

 Successful completion of the Pre-Professional Phase includes: